bstrebel/pimatic-phone/README.md

 The signature of the _updateLocation_ API call provides compatibility with the Android App [PimaticLocation](https://github.com/Oitzu/pimatic-location).

+From version Rev. 0.9.0 reverse Geocoding for the also supported.
+The new address attribute could be maintained manually through the plugin location map configuration or by reverse Geocoding by the Google Maps Geocoding API.

+**Make sure, your Google API key ist at least activated for the Google Maps Embed API and the Google Maps Geocoding API.**

 <img src="https://raw.githubusercontent.com/bstrebel/pimatic-phone/master/screenshots/frontend.png" width="1020">

 With revision Rev. 0.8.0 an iframeDevice from pimatic-iframe can be utilized